-After having a chat about the first set of 4 or 5 cards, have them take out the mixed up object cards from a basket or bowl and match them.
+After introducing the first group of 4 or 5 control cards, have them take out the corresponding object cards from the basket and match them.
 Be sure to let them say the name of the picture, only helping if you see they are having difficulty remembering.

-Just remember to keep it in that order as you expand into other groups of cards: first, the control card with the object and name, the object card, then just the name card.
+Just remember to keep it in that order as you expand into other groups of cards: first, the control card, then the object card, and finish up with the label card.

 Move it up a notch

 If you want to expand the lesson because you have nice figures to match with the cards, you can increase the sensory nature of the game.
 Simply replace the object cards with the figures.
-Go through the whole cycle of This is …, Show me …, and What is this?
+Go through the whole cycle of:

 If you want to make it even more difficult, then take away the control cards and replace them with the object cards.
 Then they match their figures and name cards to those object cards.

-And to move it up yet another notch, take away the object cards altogether and just match the figure and name cards, going again through the standard cycle of, this is …, show me …, and what is this?
+And to move it up yet another notch, take away the object cards altogether and just match the figure and name cards, going again through the standard cycle of:

 The figures can also be replaced by pieces of felt if you have bought one of our felt boards.
 Use individual organs, continents or even leaves in place of your object cards.
 The more you mix up the learning the more fun and varied you can make the lessons.
 The last thing you want are bored kids, right?